 How soon will I feel better?

-It will probably be one to 2 weeks after starting the medicine before you begin to feel better, so do not be discouraged if things do not improve straight away.
+If you have depression, it will probably be one to 2 weeks after starting the medicine before you begin to feel better, so do not be discouraged if things do not improve straight away.
 It may take 6 weeks or longer for you to feel the full benefit of antidepressant treatment.
-Also, some of your symptoms might get better sooner than others — if you have sleeplessness, for example, this might go away before your mood improves.
+Also, some of your symptoms might get better sooner than others — if you have sleeplessness, for example, this might go away before another symptom, such as your mood improves.